- BetMGM has been announced as the first sports betting partner of the NFL Baltimore Ravens.

 - Maryland will have a limited number of retail sportsbooks but will issue 60 online licenses.
 This could make the state one of the most vibrant sports betting jurisdictions in the US.

-Although there haven’t been any official announcements of sportsbooks set to launch in Maryland you can be pretty sure that BetMGM will be among them.
-That’s because before the ink on Hogan’s signature had time enough to dry they had issued a press release announcing that they’re the first ‘Official Gaming Partner’ of the NFL Baltimore Ravens.
+Whenever a state opens up sports betting there’s a good chance that BetMGM will be one of the first companies to arrive at the party.
+That’s the case in Maryland and they’ve landed a plum partnership deal to help promote their retail and mobile offerings.
+BetMGM has issued a press release announcing that they’re the first ‘Official Gaming Partner’ of the NFL Baltimore Ravens.
 By now you know the drill on relationships of this sort.
-BetMGM will have a hospitality suite at M&T Bank Stadium, the BetMGM app will feature Ravens specific promotions and there will be plenty of signage at M&T Bank Stadium and promotion on the Ravens’ social mhttps://newsroom.mgmresorts.com/baltimore-ravens-name-betmgm-as-first-official-gaming-partner.htmedia channels.
+BetMGM will have a hospitality suite at M&T Bank Stadium, the BetMGM app will feature Ravens specific promotions and there will be plenty of signage at M&T Bank Stadium and promotion on the Ravens’ social media channels.
 What hasn’t been announced as of yet is a retail sportsbook for the Ravens’ stadium.
 Stay tuned for that.

 Ravens Chief Sales Officer Kevin Rochlitz had these comments about the partnership with BetMGM: